Inflationary magnetogenesis of primordial magnetic fields with multiple vector fields: Double-field model

-The electric field is red spectrum because of $n_E=-2\beta+3=-2$.
+The electric field is a red spectrum because of $n_E=-2\beta+3=-2$.
 When $\delta=6$, $\mathcal{P}_B$ and $\mathcal{P}_E$ are both increasing with inflation and lead to backreaction problem.
-When $\delta=-4$, on the other hand, $\mathcal{P}_B$ and $\mathcal{P}_E$ are both decreasing with inflation and they all be diluted by inflation which means that there no enough primordial magetic field generate.
+When $\delta=-4$, on the other hand, $\mathcal{P}_B$ and $\mathcal{P}_E$ are both decreasing with inflation and they all be diluted by inflation which means that there not enough primordial magnetic field generated.